Picture this situation.

 2. Unrealistic Client Expectations

-Clients may provide unrealistic demands throughout a project.
+No PM has a 100% successful project rate – not forever.
+Unfortunately, some of this comes from clients with unrealistic demands.
 As a PM, you need to manage these lofty expectations to protect your team while keeping clients happy.

 Unfortunately, it’s not easy to handle demands when you have multiple projects on your hand.
 Unrealistic expectations, combined with scope creep, will bring a project to its knees if left unmanaged.